axiom-crypto/axiom-docs/docs/sdk/typescript-sdk/axiom-node-js.md

   - `args = [sourceChainId, dataQueryHash, computeQuery, callback, salt, maxFeePerGas, callbackGasLimit, refundAddress, dataQuery]`
 - `queryId`: the unique identifier for this query, including user information such as caller and callback address.
   - For this to match the `queryId` calculated on-chain, the input `callerAddress` must match the actual transaction sender address
+- `mock`: boolean value of whether this is a mock query or not.
 - `calldata`: the hex string of the `args` encoded with `sendQuery` function selector.
 You can send a `sendQuery` transaction directly using this calldata.

 ### sendQuery